Welcome (Taproot album): Reception

 Critical response to Welcome was largely mixed.
 Various prominent media critics considered the album too mediocre to stand out among current alternative metal and nu metal acts.
 However, melodic improvements from Taproot's prior effort were also cited.
 AllMusic's Brian O'Neill also compared the band's stylistic "idolatry" as a shift from Korn to Alice in Chains.
 Robert Cherry of Rolling Stone cited the "me, me, me" lyrics as evidence of needed maturity but added that Welcome "marks a self-preserving transition from new metal to art metal."
 The publication also cited Taproot as one of the "Bands to Watch in 2002."
-CMJ New Music Report described the album as a combination of Korn and Alice in Chains.
+CMJ New Music Report described the album as musically being a combination of Korn and Alice in Chains, and they also stated that Stephen Richards "wears vocal inspirations of Mike Patton and Brandon Boyd proudly on his sleeve, reaching high pitches that often toe the line between passionate and whiny."